 Chances are, you will resonate with someone.
 People out there are looking for what you have shown them is possible.
 And, you’ve done so without being an infomercial.

 The best part about attraction marketing (when used effectively) is attracting the people you are looking for.
 Become the hunted versus the hunter.
 Because, from the attraction, you can connect, build and foster relationships.

 Conversations on Social Media

 If we’re being honest, that can be a dangerous rabbit hole some days!
-So the suggestion was have more conversations.
+So the suggestion was to have more conversations.
 Be intentional while spending time on Facebook (or other platforms).
 See a post you like?
 GREAT!
-Drop a like or a comment, and go as far as messaging the person to say ‘hey loved your post on …’
+Drop a like or a comment, and go as far as messaging the person to say, ‘hey, I loved your post on …’

-You just opened up what would have been a cold conversation..
+You just opened up what would have been a cold conversation.

-… and they led you right to it!
+And they led you right to it!

-Keep ‘filling that funnel’, ‘planting those seeds’.
+Keep ‘filling that funnel,’ ‘planting those seeds.

-As always, if you got value from this information, please comment below and share on social media so others can benefit too.
+If you got value from this post, please comment below and share on social media so others can benefit too.

 Seeking more social media training to help grow your business?